BV-DR/ISSC_2021_LOADS_BENCHMARK/README.md

 # ISSC 2021 - Loads Committee - BENCHMARK

 The aim of this benchmark is to better evaluate the capability of current sea-keeping codes to evaluates vertical bending moment, on **extreme waves**, on rigid hulls.
-Reference results are model tests performed at Ecole Centrale de Nantes ([Experimental Assessment of Vertical Shear Force and Bending Moment in Severe Sea Conditions ](https://www.sciencedirect.com/science/article/abs/pii/S0889974622000287))
+Reference results are model tests performed at Ecole Centrale de Nantes ([Experimental analysis of wave-induced vertical bending moment in steep regular waves](https://www.sciencedirect.com/science/article/abs/pii/S0889974622000287))

 Benchmark specification can be found below.